guilhermepo2/blog/_posts/2018-12-01-what-if-everyone-handles-their-persistence.markdown

 ## What If Everyone Handle their own Stuff?

-I needed to add another feature on Pizza Clicker, the *Upgrades*, which are similar to how the Incrementers work, but instead of adding to how much pizza you produce, they just improve a Incrementer's efficiency.
+I needed to add another feature on Pizza Clicker, the *Upgrades*, which are similar to how the Incrementers work, but instead of adding to how much pizza you produce, they just improve an Incrementer's efficiency.

 When I started, I was like: "Do I have to do all of that again?
 Create a variable for every upgrade and persist every one of them and migrate and..." - At some point I thought of doing the persistence on each individual Upgrade.

 When I buy an upgrade, it immediately saves its value as 1.
 When Initializing the game it checks its own persistenceString and check whether or not it was bought.
 Looks better, right?

-To save, I have to create just one more variable on `Incrementer.cs`, a string which will be used to persist.
+To save, I have to create just one more variable on `Upgrade.cs`, a string which will be used to persist.

 ```
 [Header("Persistance Settings")]